jvzonlab/OrganoidTracker/manuals/INSTALLATION.md

 * Video card with CUDA 11 support and 11 GB of video RAM

 First, make sure you have Miniforge installed.
-You can download them at [conda-forge.org/download](https://conda-forge.org/download/).
-Anaconda or Miniconda should also work, but keep in mind that both may require a commercial license.
+You can download it at [conda-forge.org/download](https://conda-forge.org/download/).
+Anaconda or Miniconda should also work, but keep in mind that both may require a paid license.

 Second, make sure you have downloaded OrganoidTracker.
 You can install it through Git (if you're familiar with that program), or [simply download it from here](https://github.com/jvzonlab/OrganoidTracker/archive/refs/heads/master.zip) and then extract it somewhere.